Arcot Road

 Arcot Road (also known as N. S. Krishnan Salai) (SH-113) is one of the main arterial roads of the city of Chennai in Tamil Nadu, India.
-It runs for 12 kilometres and connects Nungambakkam with Porur.
-The road was constructed during the early 1940s and has been responsible for the development of the outlying areas on the western fringes of Chennai city.
+The 12-kilometre road connects Nungambakkam with Porur.
+The road was constructed in the early 1940s and has been responsible for the development of the outlying areas on the western fringes of Chennai city.

 Alignment

 A span of 6 kilometres of the Arcot Road is located within the Chennai district and the remaining 6 kilometres are located in the Poonamallee taluk of Thiruvallur district.

-The Chennai Metro Rail Limited, along with the Highways Department planned to build a 400-metre long flyover along Inner Ring Road, Chennai at the junction of Arcot Road in Vadapalani on either side of the metro viaduct.
+The Chennai Metro Rail Limited and the Highways Department built a 400-metre long flyover along Inner Ring Road, Chennai at the junction of Arcot Road in Vadapalani on either side of the metro viaduct.

-The Highways Department is building another flyover at the junction of Arcot Road with Mount-Poonamallee Road near Porur.
+The Highways Department also built MGR flyover at the junction of Arcot Road with Mount-Poonamallee Road near Porur.